Laufeynumber1fan/Mystuff/cats/datagrams.md

 </table>

 1: The rest of the fields are inside a DNS response.
 The first field of the response `Domain Name` has a variable size
 2: Each individual flag has a different filter.
 For ex. `dns.flags.response == True`.
 See [documentation](https://www.wireshark.org/docs/dfref/d/dns.html).
 3: i.e. DNS Record Type
 4: `dns.aaaa` for AAAA, `dns.a` for A, `dns.cname` for CNAME, etc. See [documentation](https://www.wireshark.org/docs/dfref/d/dns.html).
+5: Defines how this DNS was transported.
+This is usually `IN` for Internet.
+Anything else may be anomalous.

 ## [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Datagram_structure) [Layer 3]
 <table>
     <thead align=center>
+        <th></th>
         <th>00</th>
         <th>01</th>
         <th>02</th>